Achieving High Accuracy with PINNs via Energy Natural Gradients: Acknowledgements

-JM acknowledges support by the Evangelisches Studienwerk e.V.
+JM was supported by the Evangelisches Studienwerk e.V.
 (Villigst), the International Max Planck Research School for Mathematics in the Sciences (IMPRS MiS) and the European Research Council (ERC) under the EuropeanUnion’s Horizon 2020 research and innovation programme (grant number 757983).
 MZ acknowledges support from the Research Council of Norway (grant number 303362).